 Plan – know the syllabus, know the resources, create a schedule

-You need to be able to optimize the resources that you have.
+You need to be able to optimise the resources that you have.
 Keep them at hand and know them well.
-Maximize their effectiveness, whether it is books, the internet or your coaching class or your mentor.
+Maximise their effectiveness, whether it is books, the internet or your coaching class or your mentor.

 Don’t forget to work smart.
 Make notes as you study.
 Your notes should be concise, for example, a single page note for a chapter.
 Revise these notes every day as you progress through your preparation.

 Be Inclusive and Adaptable

 As you prepare, adapt and constantly practice inclusion.
 Include what you didn’t know and perspectives you hadn’t thought of.
 You will notice your thoughts changing, the logic with which you think will become more lateral and balanced than linear and extreme.

 Every day is a decision to clear the IAS.
 Remember that every day and every hour.
 Stick to those decisions that will take you closer to success.